How it started…

 Restoring it again…

-To learn how you can give to the support of the Clinic , and bring Doctors by air, click here, or click below on 'Donate Now' and designate to 'Clinic'.
+To learn how you can give to the support the work at the Cavango Mission Station and to bring Doctors by air, click here, or click below on 'Donate Now' and designate to 'Cavango Mission Station'.

-Click on the slideshow below to view pictures of Peter & Shelley's home and the Clinic at Cavango.
+Click on the slideshow below to view pictures of the missionary home and the clinic at Cavango.